hahahardik/Fake-Movie-Ratings/README.md

 ## Analysis of Advertising Expenditure and its Effeect on Sales

-In this mini-project I have tried to build a model based on Linear Regression.
+In this mini-project I have tried to build a model.
 This is just an detailed attempt to reproduce the results of an example taken from *Gareth James, Daniela Witten, Trevor Hastie, Robert Tibshirani.
 An Introduction to Statistical Learning : with Applications in R. New York :Springer, 2013*

 The sample data used to train and test the model is also taken from the same.

+The folder contains models based on
+1. Linear Regression
+2. Polynomial Regression

 ----